How to lose weight without dieting (and still see real results)

 If there’s one thing we know to be true, it’s that healthy weight loss is a journey.
 It’s not about eating fewer calories for a week or getting active every day for a month.
 It’s about making small, consistent changes that contribute to a healthier body weight.

-Even though we’re talking about how to lose weight without dieting, we do want to acknowledge that some change to your diet might be required.
-For most people, focusing on a balanced diet and exercise regime is enough to help them lose weight [3].
+Even though we’re talking about how to lose weight without dieting, we do want to acknowledge that some changes to your diet might be required.
+For most people, focusing on a balanced diet and exercise regimen is enough to help them lose weight [3].

 A balanced diet means prioritising fruits, vegetables, and whole grains.
 It includes some meat, fish and dairy, and it limits foods high in fat or sugar [3].
 It also means avoiding empty calories — like junk food or sugary drinks.